L-R: Frey, Valkyrie, Idunn, Bragi, Tyr, Mimir, Hel, Hod, Balder, Skadi, Thor, Odin, Loki, Freyja

 Gods of Asgard has been embraced by the Ásatrú community, but I would like to mention that I am not a practitioner of Ásatrú.
 I do sincerely appreciate the positive feedback I have received from this community, because it means my work resonates positively with those who connect the most deeply with the content.

-Please note, the approach I took when adapting Gods of Asgard was secular, and not a reflection of any personal religious practice or philosophy.
-Because of this, it may not reflect the full beliefs of the Ásatrú community or its individual members, and was never meant to.
+When adapting Gods of Asgard, I made creative choices that I felt served the story and the comics medium, rather than any personal religious practice or philosophy.
+Because of this, it may not reflect the full beliefs of the Ásatrú community or its individual members.

 Gods of Asgard in Academia: